JeromeMaquoi/sentinel-notebook/README.md

 5. Open and execute the `scripts/analysis.ipynb` notebook in an IDE like VSCode
 6. Compare the printed results of the execution to the `data.csv` file that contains the mean and standard deviation for each call trace

-## Example of a call trace analysis
+## Example of a manual call trace analysis

-Here is an example of Java stack trace from the Spoon project, with each frame of the stack trace associated to its line number.
+Due to space constraints, we were unable to include an example of a call trace manual analysis in the paper.
+This section presents an example from the Spoon project, featuring a stack trace with each frame linked to its corresponding line number.
 The association of this stack trace with an energy consumption forms a _call trace_.
 In this case, the analyzed call trace is CT13 from the paper.

 ```
 spoon.[...].jdt.JDTBasedSpoonCompilerTest.testOrderCompilationUnits 35